NordicHPC/sonar/doc/HOWTO-DAEMON.md

 The `ca-file` and `sasl-password` are explained in [HOWTO-KAFKA](HOWTO-KAFKA.md), basically the former triggers the use of TLS for the connection and the latter additionally adds authentication.
+A special value of `ca-file`, `probe`, states that the server's certificate can be verified using the node's certificate chain database and no special cert is installed on the node.

 ### `[sample]` section aka `[ps]` section